janbanot/personal_assistant/README.md

 [![Technologies](https://skillicons.dev/icons?i=py,flask,postgres)](https://skillicons.dev)

 ## How to run?
-You only neeed to have docker and docker-compose installed on your machine.
+You only need to have docker and docker-compose installed on your machine.
 Then you can run the following commands:
 1. ```git clone https://github.com/janbanot/personal_assistant.git``` - to clone the repository
 1. ```bash env.sh``` - to create an image with python virtual environment and install all the dependencies
 2. ```bash build.sh``` - to build the project